 Podcasts: One of the most popular forms of digital communication online currently.
 Has the potential to reach large numbers of people and to really connect deeply if correctly executed.

-Video games and mobile apps: The lowering cost of development for specialised software opens the door to exciting opportunities for content marketing.
+Video Games & Mobile Apps: The lowering cost of development for specialised software opens the door to exciting opportunities for content marketing.

 Email Marketing Campaigns: A wide variety of opportunities exists through voluntary (opt-in) email lists which meet a common need that people have in their daily lives.